ilevd/ns-sort/README.md

 The plugin sort namespaces in `:require` block with lexicographic order.

-The project dependencies have more priority compared with other 3rd party dependencies.
+The project namespaces have more priority compared with other 3rd party dependencies.

 The plugin supports .clj, .cljs, .cljc files.